recoverysource/handbook/essentials/github.rst

 ============

-GitHub is :ref:`VCS platform <vcs-platform>` that is used by many :ref:`Open Source <def-foss>` managed by various teams of individuals from around the globe.
+GitHub is :ref:`VCS platform <vcs-platform>` that is used by many :ref:`Open Source <def-foss>` projects, made from teams of people from around the globe.

 Navigating Repositories
 -----------------------

 - How to find a repository
-  Note link at the bottom of our web template points to their repository
 - How to browse a repository and look at the contents of a file
 - How to review the history of a file
 - How to review history for the whole repository and review individual commits